 Evidence doesn’t come from a few hours on Google.
 Proper evidence is derived from researchers who spend years looking at small parts of the larger picture.
 And then there are hundreds or thousands of researchers working on their small part of the picture.

 The same for the other big scientific issues of our time – climate change, GMOs, vaccines, and many others.
-The scientific consensus for anthropogenic climate change, the safety of GMOs, and the safety and effectiveness of vaccines is huge.
+The scientific consensus for anthropogenic climate change, the safety of GMOs, and the safety and effectiveness of vaccines is huge, again based on mountains of data.
 These consensuses will not collapse with one error here or there.
-They will not collapse because some gadfly publishes a contrary article in a minor journal.
+They will not collapse because some crackpot publishes a contrary article in a minor journal.

 Sometimes, the scientific consensus is criticized as being a logical fallacy – an appeal to authority.
 However, it’s misused in this case.